 The title of Stone (2017), “the trials and tribulations of a longitudinal study”, bears repeating, because aptitude studies of SLI students are complex endeavors.
 No single longitudinal study can address all the design, methodology and data analysis issues.
-As Stone points out, we must be careful when interpreting the results, because most of the effect sizes are small, due to both the high levels of attrition and the small initial sample size.
+As Stone points out, we must be careful when interpreting the results of SLI aptitude studies, because most of the effect sizes are modest, due to both the high levels of attrition and the small initial sample sizes.
 Even without the impacts of the pandemic and the high drop-out rate in SLI degree programs, studies on the SLI student population in the UK are always likely to be small in scale, due to the population to sample from not being very large (around 60 new degree students per year in total).
-Despite the small n in the present study, we hope that our sample is somewhat representative, having tested most of the students across two year groups from two of the three UK universities where SLI programs are taught in degree form.
-However, issues of sample size and statistical power will likely continue unless a large-scale multi-center study is organized.
+Despite the small n in this exploratory study, we hope that our sample is somewhat representative, having tested most of the students across two year-groups from two of the three UK universities where SLI programs are taught in degree form.
+However, issues of sample size and statistical power will likely continue unless an international, multi-center study is organized.
 In the present study, we had hoped to perform the first institution-level comparison in the UK, but participant recruitment and retention proved particularly difficult.
-A large-scale longitudinal study could also be facilitated by using online testing for many of the assessments, which we discovered worked well for students who had the means to take part remotely at later sessions.
-However, factors such as equity of access to technology and space to participate online should be considered carefully.
+Future large-scale longitudinal studies could also be facilitated by using online testing for many of the assessments, which we discovered worked well for students who had the means to take part remotely at later sessions.
+The tasks hosted on Pavlovia and GoReact were particularly successful.
+Online aptitude testing could facilitate access to a larger population of SLI students, however, factors such as equity of access to technology and space to participate online should be considered carefully.
+Given the extra adaptations to SLI and sign language teaching programs which were required due to the pandemic (see e.g. Katz, 2021; Hornstra, 2021) and the increasing use of online teaching methods in L2 sign language learning, even pre-pandemic (Ackerman et al., 2018), we hope the present preliminary study demonstrates that online SLI aptitude testing is also feasible.

 Further improvements to a future larger study could be gained by testing control groups of students on sign language-only degrees without the SLI components, and/or students on other degree programs, for example a spoken language interpreting course with a comparable ‘placement’ year abroad.
 This would allow us to tease apart the respective effects of learning BSL vs. learning BSL and SLI within a degree program context, as well as any potential effects of simply completing a university degree or interpreting degree.
 Furthermore, more explicit attempts could be made to retain participation of students who decide to withdraw from SLI programs.
 While we did not attempt to re-test students who had left their SLI course at later time points, continuing to include them as participants in the study would allow researchers to make stronger inferences about aptitude and the factors that can be attributed to changes in cognitive and linguistic skills over time.
-Since Stone (2017) also discovered several differences in skills between his student cohort and his group of experienced interpreters, another avenue for future research could be to follow SLI program graduates as they transition to the workplace, in order to pinpoint how long it takes graduates to perform at the level of experienced interpreters.
+Since Stone (2017) also discovered several differences in skills between his student cohort and his group of experienced interpreters, another important avenue for future research would be to follow SLI program graduates as they transition to the workplace, in order to pinpoint how long it takes graduates to perform at the level of experienced interpreters.
 This could help highlight gaps in SLI training curricula.

 Conclusion